spaceman-dev/GFG-Must-Do-Coding-Questions/Dynamic_Programming/README.md

     Output: YES
     Explaination: The two parts are {1, 5, 5} and {11}.

+## 13. Box Stacking:
+    You are given a set of N types of rectangular 3-D boxes, where the ith box has height h, width w and length l.
+You task is to create a stack of boxes which is as tall as possible, but you can only stack a box on top of another box if the dimensions of the 2-D base of the lower box are each strictly larger than those of the 2-D base of the higher box.
+Of course, you can rotate a box so that any side functions as its base.It is also allowable to use multiple instances of the same type of box.
+You task is to complete the function maxHeight which returns the height of the highest possible stack so formed.
+    Note: Base of the lower box should be strictly larger than that of the new box we're going to place.
+This is in terms of both length and width, not just in terms of area.
+So, two boxes with same base cannot be placed one over the other.
+    Example 1:
+    Input:
+    n = 4
+    height[] = {4,1,4,10}
+    width[] = {6,2,5,12}
+    length[] = {7,3,6,32}
+    Output: 60
+    Explanation: One way of placing the boxes is as follows in the bottom to top manner: (Denoting the boxes in (l, w, h) manner)
+                    (12, 32, 10) (10, 12, 32) (6, 7, 4)
+                    (5, 6, 4) (4, 5, 6) (2, 3, 1) (1, 2, 3)
+                Hence, the total height of this stack is 10 + 32 + 4 + 4 + 6 + 1 + 3 = 60.
+No other combination of boxes produces a height greater than this.

 ## 14. Maximize Cut Segments (Rod Cutting):
     Given an integer N denoting the Length of a line segment.
 You need to cut the line segment in such a way that the cut length of a line segment each time is either x , y or z.
 Here x, y, and z are integers.
 After performing all the cut operations, your total number of cut segments must be maximum.
     Example 1: